 Support Jobs for Actors: 10 Great Ideas

-Ultimately, it’s up to you to choose a job that fits your skills, needs, and schedule, but we’ve come up with a list that will inspire some ideas.
+Ultimately, it’s up to you to choose a job that fits your skills, needs, and schedule.
+To help we’ve come up with a list that will inspire some ideas.
 Here are 10 great support jobs for actors:

 Actors tend to have excellent communication skills and a delightfully engaging way of delivering information.
 This makes actors great teachers!
 Many actors excel as classroom substitute teachers in schools and as part-time teaching artists in drama and musical theatre programs.
 Do some research regarding summer youth camps, after school programs, and local drama programs.
 Even though you must always use Craigslist with caution, there are actually some great teaching jobs for actors listed on Craigslist.
 Of course, do your research.
 Ask around about anything you find online to make sure it is legitimate!